Jennifer Hooker: Indiana University

-She attended Indiana University, in Bloomington, Indiana, where she began swimming competitively in the fall of 1980, receiving a business degree in 1984.
-During her swimming career at Indiana, she won seven Big Ten championships, and won national titles in the 500 and 1,650-yard freestyle events.
+She attended Indiana University in Bloomington, Indiana, where she began swimming competitively in the fall of 1980, receiving a business degree in 1984.
+During her swimming career at Indiana, she won seven Big Ten championships, and won national titles in the 500- and 1,650-yard freestyle events.

 Hooker served as captain of Indiana's Big Ten Championship team in 1981.
-Excelling in distance events, she won championships in the Big Ten in the 200, 500 and 1650-yard freestyles in 1980 and 1981 and in the 1650-yard freestyle in 1982.
+Excelling in distance events, she won championships in the Big Ten in the 200-, 500- and 1650-yard freestyle events in 1980 and 1981 and the 1650-yard freestyle in 1982.
 She made All-American in three events in 1980 and 1981, and at the 1980 AIAW National Championships was second and fifth in the 500 and 1650 freestyle.

 Professional life

 After completing college, Hooker became an auto industry professional, first selling General Motors automobiles in Rantoul, Illinois and later working as an insurance and finance manager in Americus, Georgia.
-Having married by 1990 to James Brinegar, as Jennifer Brinegar she obtained a degree in law from Vanderbilt University, later practicing law in St. Louis and Rochester, Minnesota.
-Brinegar was a Cross Country athlete at Yale University, who later did triathlons.
-Hooker resettled in Bloomington in 1994 to work for the IU Department of Athletics, and in 1996 completed a Masters Degree in sports management.
+She obtained a degree in law from Vanderbilt University, later practicing law in St. Louis and Rochester, Minnesota.
+Jennifer married James Brinegar in 1999.
+James Brinegar was a track athlete at Yale University who later did triathlons.
+Hooker resettled in Bloomington in 1994 to work for the IU Department of Athletics, and in 1996 completed a master's degree in sports management.
 Initially a graduate assistant in the athletic department, she was promoted to assistant athletic director in 1999, and directed the compliance office.

 In 2008, she moved her family to Columbus, from Bloomington, Indiana so her son Michael could swim and compete with the Donner Swim Club and Columbus North High School.
 Her son Kevin also swam with the Donner Club.

 Swim coaching

-Around 2010 she did some swim coaching primarily for children under 12 as a volunteer assistant for the Donner Swim Club in Columbus and in 2015 was named the Indiana Swimming Developmental Coach of the Year.
-One of her swimmers was her son Michael.
-Around 2015, as a Freshman at Indiana's Columbus North High School, Michael won the State title in the 500 freestyle event.
-Like Jennifer, Michael moved to California and trained with Mark Schubert as a High School upperclassman.
-Continuing to coach through 2023 at Donner Aquatic Center in Columbus, she was named by American Swimming Coaching Association's as a Top 50 U.S. Age Group Coach in June 2023 for founding and coaching Donner Aquatic's Club Olympia Swim Team.
+Around 2010 she did some swim coaching primarily for children under 12 as a volunteer assistant for the Donner Swim Club in Columbus, and in 2015 was named the Indiana Swimming Developmental Coach of the Year.
+One of the swimmers was her son Michael.
+Around 2015, as a freshman at Indiana's Columbus North High School, Michael won the state title in the 500 freestyle event.
+Like Jennifer, Michael moved to California and trained with Mark Schubert as a high school upperclassman.
+Continuing to coach through 2023 at Donner Aquatic Center in Columbus, she was named by the American Swimming Coaching Association as a Top 50 U.S. Age Group Coach in June 2023 for founding and coaching Donner Aquatic's Club Olympia Swim Team.
 The team was rated 56th nationally and second in Indiana.
-Club Olympia trains year-round, splitting its time between Donner Aquatic Center in the Summer months and two local Columbus area High Schools with indoor pools in the Winter.
+Club Olympia trains year-round, splitting its time between Donner Aquatic Center in the summer months and two local Columbus-area high schools with indoor pools in the winter.

 Hooker's son Michael Brinegar became an NCAA All American swimmer for Indiana, competed in the 2020 Olympic games in the 800 and 1500 freestyle, turned professional in 2022, and decided to train for the 2024 Paris Olympics.